dgraph-io/dgraph/wiki/content/design-concepts/index.md

 Dgraph supports server-side sequencing of updates, which provides linearizability.
 Unlike sequential consistency which provides sequencing per client, this provide sequencing across all clients.
-This is necessary to make upserts work across clients.
+This is necessary to make transactions work across clients.
 Thus, once a transaction is committed, it would be visible to all future readers, irrespective of client boundaries.

 - **Causal consistency:** Dgraph does not have a concept of dependencies among transactions.
 So, does NOT order based on dependencies.
 - **Serializable consistency:** Dgraph does NOT allow arbitrary reordering of transactions, but does provide a linear order per key.